 Which nonprofits are eligible to apply for the Literary Arts Fund’s grants?

-Literary arts nonprofits (including fiscally sponsored literary arts organizations and publishers) based in the U.S. that directly serve creative writers, including organizations that present, publish, and/or otherwise support creative writers’ artistic work, are eligible to apply.
-Please see the Literary Arts Fund’s list of eligibility requirements.
+To be eligible, applicants must be literary arts nonprofits (including fiscally sponsored literary arts organizations and publishers) based in the U.S. that directly serve creative writers, including organizations that present, publish, and/or otherwise support creative writers’ artistic work, and meet the other eligibility requirements.

 Is 501(c)(3) designation from the IRS a requirement for applying organizations?

 Yes.
-Literary arts organizations and publishers with a 501(c)(3) granted by the IRS, as well as organizations and publishers fiscally sponsored by those with the same designation, are eligible to apply.
+Literary arts organizations and publishers with 501(c)(3) status granted by the IRS, or that are fiscally sponsored by an organization with the same designation, are eligible to apply if they meet the other eligibility requirements.

 Are individual creative writers eligible to apply for financial support?